 - Remove from the oven and transfer to a serving platter.

-- Serve with mint yogurt sauce.
+- Serve tandoori salmon with mint chutney or cilantro chutney.

 - Contrary to popular belief, this tandoori salmon tastes better if marinated longer.
-I have tested up to 5 hours and it tasted amazing.
+I have tested for up to 5 hours and it tasted amazing.
 The marinade is better absorbed and flavorful on the inside, too (Regular visitors here know that I’m always obsessed with flavors).
 This recipe beats the claim that salmon should be marinated for only a maximum of 30 minutes.

 What to serve with tandoori salmon tikka